IUS-CS/p422-project-nauchten/p422Proposal.md

 Quick current development notes:
 (Current Date 11-9-2020)
-I used Kendo UI because the internet recommended using this because it is very good at creating charts, tables, etc. Which is good for a task manager/scheduler idea.
+I used some of Kendo UI components because the internet recommended using this because it is very good at creating charts, tables, etc. Which is good for a task manager/scheduler idea.